-- 1. Add temporary student(s).

-- Description of the second s

-- From the navigation menu, select Student

-Setup.
-(If you are an Account Administrator or School Coordinator, select Student

-Administration and then click Student

-Setup.)

-- Click the Add Student button.

-- Click Save & Close.

-2. Enter a series, level, and goal for the temporary student(s).

-- Here From the navigation menu, select Read Naturally Live. - $^{\circ}$ In the row with the student's name, click Edit in the Assignment column. - $^{\circ}$ Select the appropriate series and level, and enter the goal. - 1 Click Save & Close. - 4.
-Set Story Options for the temporary student(s). - [∽] On the Read Naturally Live page, select the temporary student(s). - ^(h) Click the Change Story Options for Selected button. - °C Change the following options:
+- 1. Add temporary student(s). - 4 Log into Read Live on a computer by entering your account ID, user ID and password on the Staff Member login page. - From the navigation menu, select Student Setup.
+(If you are an Account Administrator or School Coordinator, select Student Administration and then click Student Setup.) - Click the Add Student button. - fill in the required student information fields. - ♦ In the License area, open the License this student? menu and select Yes. - Open the Lead Teacher menu and select yourself as each temporary student's lead teacher. - Click Save & Close. - 2.
+Enter a series, level, and goal for the temporary student(s). - From the navigation menu, select Read Naturally Live. - In the row with the student's name, click Edit in the Assignment column. - Select the appropriate series and level, and enter the goal. - ↑ Click Save & Close. - 4.
+Set Story Options for the temporary student(s). - On the Read Naturally Live page, select the temporary student(s). - Click the Change Story Options for Selected button. - Change the following options: